 Education

-Reserve educators strive to create a special sense of wonder and discovery that are important in developing a strong bay stewardship ethic.
+Reserve educators strive to create a special sense of wonder and discovery that are important in developing a strong watershed stewardship ethic.
 Learners of all ages benefit from spending time with our knowledgeable and enthusiastic staff and volunteers.
 Guided tours are conducted pending staff availability.
-Pre-arranged children's K-8 programs are focused around the many resources available at the nature center and make use of the exhibits and nearby bay shore habitats.
+Pre-arranged children’s K-8 programs are focused around the many resources available at the nature center and make use of the exhibits and nearby bay shore habitats.
 Pre-arranged high school programs take advantage of our place-based ability to get students into contact with nature and are conducted at various field locations.
 College and adult groups are also accommodated.
 We also offer materials for self-guided excursions in our nature center and nature trails, like our Estuary Explorers backpacks tailored to help children explore the natural wonders on our nature trails.
-If you would like to schedule a group program call or e-mail the Reserve for information on group sizes, available dates and specific content.
+If you would like to schedule a group program call our Education Department at 1(850)670-7711 or e-mail us for information on group sizes, available dates and specific content.

 A pair of high school students learning about the importance of turbidity measurements in Apalachicola Bay.